 What it Means

-Removing the wishlist feature from mobile checkout design is delivering positive results for all core metrics across all device types.
-This suggests that the absence of the wishlist button creates more urgency for the buyer to complete the transaction and removes the “I’ll buy it later” mentality.
+In the beginning, removing the wishlist feature from the checkout design delivered very positive results for all core metrics across all device types.
+However, as time has passed and more merchants began testing, the performance has declined somewhat.
+Despite the decline, results are generally positive and suggest that the absence of the wishlist button creates more urgency for the buyer to complete the transaction and removes the “I’ll buy it later” mentality.

 Things To Consider